struct/isoalloc/README.md

 * The free bit slot cache is 255 entries, it helps speed up allocations
 * All allocations >262144 bytes live in specially handled big zones which have no size limitations

-There is experimental support for Address Sanitizer.
-If you want to enable it just uncomment the `ENABLE_ASAN` compiler flags in the `Makefile`.
+There is support for Address Sanitizer, Memory Sanitizer, and Undefined Behavior Sanitizer.
+If you want to enable it just uncomment the `ENABLE_ASAN`, `ENABLE_MSAN`, or `ENABLE_UBSAN` flags in the `Makefile`.
+Like any other usage of Address Sanitizer these are mutually exclusive.
+IsoAlloc will use Address Sanitizer macros to poison and unpoison user chunks appropriately.
+IsoAlloc still catches a number of issues Address Sanitizer does not including double/unaligned/wild free's.

 See the [PERFORMANCE](PERFORMANCE.md) documentation for more information.